Secret Accidentally Included in Prompt Context

 grep -r "EXPOSED_KEY_VALUE" /var/log/app/ /var/log/nginx/

-# Search your database for the value (run this in a read-only replica)
+# Chat-history database (run against a read-only replica)

 # SELECT COUNT(*) FROM chat_messages WHERE body LIKE '%EXPOSED_KEY_VALUE%';